 - 1. In the Tools toolbar, select the Select tool. - 2.
 In the Camera or Drawing view, select the strokes to be reordered. - 3.
 Do one of the following: - From the top menu, select Drawing > Arrange > Bring to Front-Moves the selected art to the front (on top).
-Press Ctrl + Shift + PgUp (Windows/Linux) or \mathcal{H} + Shift + PgUp (macOS). - From the top menu, select Drawing > Arrange > Bring Forward-Moves the selected art one level forward (closer to the front).
-Press Ctrl + PgUp (Windows/Linux) or # + PgUp (macOS).

-- From the top menu, select Drawing > Arrange > Send to Back-Moves the selected art behind everything (bottom / back).
-Press Ctrl + Shift + PgDown (Windows/Linux) or \mathbb{H} + Shift + PgDown (macOS).

-- 4. In the Drawing View and Camera View toolbars, you can also add the following buttons-see Customizing Toolbars on page 62.

-- Bring to Front 들 button

-- Bring Forward 📹 button

-- Send Backward \subseteq button

-- Send to Back \subseteq button
+Press Ctrl + Shift + PgUp (Windows/Linux) or # + Shift + PgUp (macOS). - From the top menu, select Drawing > Arrange > Bring Forward-Moves the selected art one level forward (closer to the front).
+Press Ctrl + PgUp (Windows/Linux) or # + PgUp (macOS). - From the top menu, select Drawing > Arrange > Send Backward-Moves the selected art one level lower (behind).
+Press Ctrl + PgDown (Windows/Linux) or # + PgDown (macOS). - From the top menu, select Drawing > Arrange > Send to Back-Moves the selected art behind everything (bottom / back).
+Press Ctrl + Shift + PgDown (Windows/Linux) or # + Shift + PgDown (macOS). - 4.
+In the Drawing View and Camera View toolbars, you can also add the following buttons-see Customizing Toolbars on page 58. - Bring to Front = button - Bring Forward = button - Send Backward = button - Send to Back = button